Yuba and Sutter Counties

 Yuba County

-Higher prices for many crops benefited many producers in 2021, but fluctuating commodity prices continue to pose significant challenges for producers in the long run.
-The rank of the counties top two crops remained the same in 2021.
-Rice remained Yuba County’s top crop generating $100 million in gross value.
-At $55 million, walnuts remained second in rank.
-Prunes/Dried Plums take over third place amidst increasing values at $28 million.
-Livestock-All drops to number four at $25 million despite increasing in value from the previous year.
+Fluctuating commodity prices and adverse weather conditions continue to pose significant challenges for producers in the long run.
+Rice remained Yuba County’s top crop generating $52 million in gross value.
+At $51 million, Walnuts climbed to second in rank.
+Kiwi falls to third place at $48 million.
+Prune/Dried Plum moves to number four at $25 million.
+Rounding out the top five is Livestock-All at nearly $24 million in value.

-According to a recent study conducted by Agricultural Impact Associates, Yuba County’s agricultural industry can be estimated to have returned an additional 62.5% of the gross agriculture value for an estimated total value of $453,263,817 in 2021.
+According to a study conducted by Agricultural Impact Associates, Yuba County’s agricultural industry can be estimated to have returned an additional 62.5% of the gross agriculture value for an estimated total value of $425,856,817 in 2024.
 Agriculture accounts for 1 out of every 11 jobs in Yuba County.